granttruesdale/DataWranglingFinal/README.md

 # Data Wrangling Final Project
-> The purpose of this project was to display our expertise in RStudio.
+> The purpose of this project was to display my expertise in RStudio.
 My group and I wanted to analyze how Movie ratings correlated with earnings overtime.
 Throughout this project we look at multiple different aspects that dive into that relationship.

 ## Table of Contents
 * [General Info](#general-information)